RafaelReyesCarmona/Time32/Readme.md

 Time32 introduces changes to prevent "conflicting declaration 'typedef time_t'" on ESP32 enviroments.
 It define new typedef time32_t to avoid conflict with newlib or other libs.
 And it add support to fix 2106 problem when use a 32 mcu like ESP32.
 The limit is 65535 year.
 When use please set a max timestamp of 2005949141999.
-(Thanks to rmslu for the test).
+(Thanks to Francois Victor "rmslu" fvictor@gmail.lu for the test).

 New function is implemented to calc leap seconds.
 Info from https://www.iana.org/time-zones Version 2025b tzdb-2025b.tar.lz.
 Leap seconds info